MuseScoreFonts/Edwin/README.md

 # Edwin, Version 0.5

-This repository contains the Edwin font family, Version 0.5**, released in 2020 and available under AGPL.
+This repository contains the **Edwin font family**, Version 0.5, released in 2020 and available under AGPL.

 ## About the fonts